kouweizhong/PingPong/README.md

 Shows how to implement a simple request-reply example using multiple Java Actor APIs, as a benchmark.

+The goal is to measure *latency*, not throughput.
+That is why I do sequential request/reply cycles.

 In particular, JActors, PActors, Akka, and simple threads.
 More to come.

 In particular, we would like submissions for: